exArax/Converter/README.md

 # Converter

+Converter is a reasoner for CEAML (Cloud Edge Application Modelling Language).
+CEAML is a TOSCA extension that is able to describe deployment and runtime adaptation of multicomponent applications.
+Converter is able to parse models written in CEAML and generate K3s files for the deployment of the application along with some other helpful submodels that can assist Cloud orchestrators.
+.The definitions of CEAML can be found in <a href=https://github.com/exArax/Converter/tree/main/application_models/definitions>application_models/definitions</a> and some examples of models are provided in <a href=https://github.com/exArax/Converter/tree/main/application_models/>application models</a>.

+CEAML and Converter have already been used in the ACCORDION platform.
+The ACCORDION platform was financially supported by the European Union's Horizon 2020 research and innovation programme through grant agreement no 871793.
+The platform's vision was to simplify the deployment of applications with diverse requirements spanning the Cloud and Edge continuum.
+To achieve this goal, the platform employed both K3s and Kubevirt for application deployment, thereby supporting deployment units in the form of pods and virtual machines.
-Converter is a subcomponent of the ACCORDION platform.
-It is being used by the Orchestrator and Lifecycle Manager components in order to translate the application model to K3s configuration files, action models, workflow models and matchmaking models
+Converter is being used by the Orchestrator and Lifecycle Manager of ACCORDION as a subcomponent in order to translate the application model to K3s configuration files, action models, workflow models and matchmaking models

 ## Installation